 - Know the systems in school which support safeguarding and these are explained to them as part of staff induction.
-This includes the: - Child protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse; - Behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - Staff behaviour policy/code of conduct; - o Safeguarding response to children who go missing from education; and - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and our deputies). - Are aware of their local early help process and understand their role in it; - Are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially Section 17 (S17) and section 47 (S47) that may follow a referral, along with the role they might be expected to play in such assessments; - Know what to do if a child tells them he/she is being abused, exploited or neglected; - Know how to manage the requirement to maintain an appropriate level of confidentiality.
+This includes the: - Child protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse; - Behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - Staff behaviour policy/code of conduct; - Safeguarding response to children who are absent from education, particularly on repeat occasions and / or for prolonged periods; and - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and our deputy). - Are aware of their local early help process and understand their role in it; - Are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially Section 17 (S17) and section 47 (S47) that may follow a referral, along with the role they might be expected to play in such assessments: - Know what to do if a child tells them he/she is being abused, exploited or neglected; - Know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the DSL and children's social care.
-Staff never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child;

-- Are be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Staff never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child: - Are be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim is never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor is a victim ever be made to feel ashamed for making a report; - Are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 This will not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-Staff will always determine how best to build trusted relationships with children and young people which facilitate communication; - Understand that they have a responsibility to provide a safe environment in which children can learn; - Are prepared to identify children who may benefit from early help; and - Staff understand that where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
+Staff will always determine how best to build trusted relationships with children and young people which facilitate communication; - Understand that they have a responsibility to provide a safe environment in which children can learn; - Are prepared to identify children who may benefit from early help; and

+Staff understand that where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
+For this reason we train all our staff to ensure that they know how to make a referral in the unlikely event that they are unable to speak with our DSL or their deputies.